 - Request for thesis copy

-- Trial Lecture:
+- Watch the Trial Lecture

 “History, state of art and future of landscape ecological research.“